snorkleboy/FlyAKite/README.md

 ## Google Maps integration
   ![google maps](http://res.cloudinary.com/flyakite/image/upload/v1514410484/gMaps_pxgdi4.png)
-You put in the address of an event when you create it, and I use Google Geo Coder API to turn it into a latitude and longitude and Google Maps script to display the map on Component mount.

 I abstracted Google maps into its own more or less presentational component that takes in a location.
 It only renders a div with a ref and then onMount I let google scripts take over.

+You put in the address of an event when you create it and I use Google Geo Coder API to turn the adress into a latitude and longitude.
+Then I use Google Maps Script to display the map on component mount.

  ```
   componentDidMount() {